-26. The Council has now entered into a new five year agreement following an OJEU procurement exercise.
+26. The Council is in a five year agreement following an OJEU procurement exercise.
 This exercise attracted interest from several insurance companies but the best overall package of cover was offered by the Council's existing insurer, Zurich Municipal.
 Despite the general increases seen in the market for insurance, the new long term agreement was procured at a lower cost with some increases in indemnities.
-The Council still maintains an insurance fund, which as at 31 March 2015 had a balance of £1.07m.
+The Council still maintains an insurance fund, which as at 31 March 2016 had a balance of £1.02m.